Rex109/D3D9-Hook-CoD4-Velometer/README.md

 - Extra fast value update
 - Lightweight
 - Hijacked d3d9.dll: no injector and no extra tools needed
-- Max velocity (Resettable by pressing Numpad0)
+- Keeps track of the max velocity (Resettable by pressing Numpad0)